top of page

 Twist Pasta Bar

 From hospitality veterans who brought Hongkongers Bourke’s, Terracotta Lamma, Honky Tonks Tavern, and Mendel’s comes this new neighbourhood spot that specialises in handmade pasta.
 At Twist Pasta Bar, diners can sample a range of pasta dishes from a menu that weaves Hong Kong ingredients with Italian technique.
-Chef Ben Sears integrate local ingredients such as shrimp roe from Yau Kee and Koon Yick Wah Kee curry powder for his cheeky creations.
+Chef Ben Sears integrates local ingredients such as shrimp roe from Yau Kee and Koon Yick Wah Kee curry powder for his cheeky creations.
 Aside from the ‘Twist’ options, diners can still enjoy classic favourites like Baked Rigatoni.
 As if that’s not enough, there are also non-pasta options such as Nacho Italiano Steak Tartare and Tramezzino Crispy Pig Ear Sando.
 Top off the experience with Twist Pasta Bar’s drinks, such as Cherry Bounce or Caprese Martini.

 Address: 17 Bridges Street, Central, Hong Kong | Website: twistpastabar.com| Phone: +852 5278 9884 | Email: info@twistpastabar.com | Instagram: @twistpastabar